PREPARING AND SUBMITTING A PROTOCOL (Updated 9/21/16)

 Correcting typographical or grammatical errors

 Protocol Renewal.
 All renewals must be approved prior to the protocol expiration date.
-It is recommended that, at a minimum, 3-Year Renewals be submitted 12 weeks prior to the triennial expiration date and Continuing Reviews for USDA covered species be submitted 3 weeks prior to the annual expiration date.
+It is recommended that, at a minimum, 3-Year Renewals be submitted 12 weeks prior to the triennial expiration date and Continuing Reviews for protocols with USDA covered species or Department of Defense or Veterans Affairs funding be submitted 3 weeks prior to the annual expiration date.
 Federal regulations and policies DO NOT permit "grace periods", "extensions," or "expedited reviews" for IACUC renewals.
 No animal use may be performed on an expired protocol.

 Please see the IACUC policy on “Protocol Review” on the Guidelines and Policies page of the website for more detailed information concerning the review of protocol submissions.